Union Pearson Express

 UP Express operates using Nippon Sharryo DMUs in three-car trainsets.
 18 cars were ordered, making for 6 total trains.
 Two types of cars, 12 end cars and 6 centre cars, were ordered.

-The vehicles are EPA Tier 4 compliant and, should UP be electrified, could be converted to electric operation (rough-ins for OCS are already found on the Pearson Spur).
+The vehicles are EPA Tier 4 compliant and, should UP be electrified, can be converted to electric operation (rough-ins for OCS are already found on the Pearson Spur).
 Each train-set features a UP Express livery, free Wi-FI, tray tables at every seat, accessible bathroom, luggage racks, passenger information displays and power outlets throughout.

 As the trains do not turn around, seats are facing both directions of travel.
 Passenger capacity is 173 seated passengers in a three-car consist.